andrew-nash/fyp/README.md

 `report_resnet_exp.py`, `wavelet_report_exps.py` and `report_simple_wevelet_exp.py` contain the configurations for some of the experiments in our paper

 `empirical_experiments.py` contains the code which performed testing and evaluation on the experimental data.

+Some code is modified from and credited to [DeSpaWN](https://github.com/MichauGabriel/DeSpaWN)